SharePoint/sp-dev-docs/docs/sp-add-ins/include-a-web-part-in-a-webpage-on-the-add-in-web.md

 ---
-title: Include a Web Part on a webpage in the add-in web
+title: Include a web part on a webpage in the add-in web
-description: Include an out-of-the-box Web Part on a page in the add-in web of a SharePoint Add-in. ms.date: 12/20/2017 ms.prod: sharepoint
+description: Include an out-of-the-box web part on a page in the add-in web of a SharePoint Add-in. ms.date: 12/20/2017 ms.prod: sharepoint
 ---

-# Include a Web Part on a webpage in the add-in web
+# Include a web part on a webpage in the add-in web

-You can include an out-of-the-box Web Part on a page in the add-in web of a SharePoint Add-in, but it is important that you do this in a way that won't cause problems if you ever need to update the add-in.
+You can include an out-of-the-box web part on a page in the add-in web of a SharePoint Add-in, but it is important that you do this in a way that won't cause problems if you ever need to update the add-in.

 For a code sample that illustrates the guidance of this topic, see [OfficeDev/Core.WebPartOnAppWebPage](https://github.com/SharePoint/PnP/tree/master/Samples/Core.WebPartOnAppWebPage).

-## Add a Web Part to a page
+## Add a web part to a page

 1. Create a SharePoint-hosted SharePoint Add-in project in Visual Studio.
 For details, see [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md).

-2. Open the .aspx file to which you want to add a Web Part.
+2. Open the .aspx file to which you want to add a web part.
 This topic uses Default.aspx as an example.

-3. Add a **WebPartZone** to the `<asp:Content>` element where you want the Web Part with markup.
+3. Add a **WebPartZone** to the `<asp:Content>` element where you want the web part with markup.
 Typically, you want to add it to the `<asp:Content>` whose `ContentPlaceHolderId` is `PlaceHolderMain`.
 The following is an example.

     ```XML
       <asp:Content ContentPlaceHolderId="PlaceHolderMain" runat="server">